SuperOfficeDocs/superoffice-docs/docs/onsite-setup/crm-server/iis-web-server/set-up-reverse-proxy.md

 ---
+title: Set up a reverse proxy
-title: set_up_reverse_proxy_iis
+uid: set_up_reverse_proxy_iis
 description: Setting up a Reverse proxy on IIS8 for SuperOffice onsite
 author: {github-id}
 keywords: security
 so.topic: howto
 so.envir: online
-so.client: web                 # online, web, win, pocket, or mobile
+so.client: web
 ---

 # Setting up a Reverse proxy on IIS8

-Our recommended deployment scenario uses Reverse proxy on the DMZ server to access the internal server where SuperOffice Sales and Service are installed.
+Our recommended deployment scenario uses a Reverse proxy on the DMZ server to access the internal server where SuperOffice Sales and Service are installed.

 > [!NOTE]
-> SuperOffice 8.1 requires that our clients are located on the same domain as seen from the users browser.
+> SuperOffice 8.1 requires that our clients are located on the same domain as seen from the user's browser.
 This means `service.myorganization.com` and `crm.myorganization.com` from version 8.1 must be `socrm.myorganization.com/service` and `socrm.myorganization.com/sales`.
 It is not required to put Service in a subfolder, but it makes generating the URL rewrite rules a lot easier.

 **Platform:** Windows Server 2012 R2 Standard